Reviewed by Susan Radzilowski, MSW, LMSW, ACSW

-- Exaggerating body language: If a gestalt therapist notices their client is communicating via body language that appears different than what they’re verbalizing, they may be asked to exaggerate their body movements.
+- Exaggerating body language: If a gestalt therapist notices that a client’s body language doesn’t match what they’re saying, the therapist may ask them to exaggerate their movements.
 This allows the client to fully realize what they’re expressing and connect how their body feels to what their mind is thinking.

-- Patient focusing: Gestalt therapists will often ask their clients to focus on specific thoughts, sensations, and emotions so clients can gain further insight into their whole experience.
-For example, if a client starts expressing anger, their therapist might help them focus by saying, “What are you thinking?” or “Stay with that feeling.”
+- Patient focusing: Gestalt therapists will often ask clients to focus on specific thoughts, sensations, and emotions so they can gain insight into the client’s experience.
+If a client expresses anger, for example, their therapist might help them focus by asking “What are you thinking?” or saying “Stay with that feeling.”

-- Integration: One of the aims of gestalt therapy is to strengthen the connections between a person’s mind, body, and soul.
-Integration is part of that process.
-For example, if a client feels an emotion during therapy, their gestalt therapist may ask them to locate that emotion in their body.
+- Integration: Gestalt therapy aims to strengthen the connections between the mind, body, and soul.
+If someone feels a strong emotion during therapy, for instance, their therapist may ask them to locate that emotion in their body.

-- Dream work: Gestalt therapy often uses dreams to decode messages that a person’s subconscious may be trying to communicate.
-Dreams may indicate incomplete gestalts that require attention and completion in the here and now.
+- Dream work: Gestalt therapists often use dreams to explore what the subconscious is trying to communicate.
+Dreams may indicate incomplete gestalt cycles that require attention and completion.

 If you’re interested in exploring gestalt therapy, search our directory to find a licensed provider near you.